FxEmbed/fastgif/README.md

 The server will respond with a GIF of the video.

-## Performance

-This service uses streaming where possible to minimize latency:
-- FFmpeg streams video data directly to gifski
-- The resulting GIF is sent back to the client as soon as it's ready

 ## Configuration

 The server runs on port 3000 by default.
+You can customize it using the PORT environment variable.